loreenzooo/smallProjects/README.md

-This contains our grou possible system projects.
+This contains our group possible system projects.